 For example, the square of 3 is 9, 32 = 9 and the square root of 9, √9 = 3.
-Since 9 is a perfect square, hence it is easy to find the square root of such numbers, but for an imperfect square like 3, 7, 5, etc., it is really tricky to find the root.
+Since 9 is a perfect square, hence it is easy to find the square root.
+But for an imperfect square like 3, 7, 5, etc., we have to use different methods to find the square root.
 Learn square roots from 1 to 25 with some shortcut tricks here.

 The square root of any number is equal to a number, which when squared gives the original number.